How does this company make money?

 What external forces can significantly affect this company?

-California's 2045 carbon neutrality mandate is forcing accelerated retirement of natural gas peaking plants before grid-scale storage has been deployed to replace them.
-Pacific climate patterns are intensifying Santa Ana wind events, which trigger preemptive power shutoffs across the network.
-Federal immigration policy affects the available pool of specialized transmission line maintenance crews in remote desert corridors.
+California's 2045 carbon neutrality mandate requires the company to retire natural gas peaking plants before grid-scale battery storage is ready to replace them, creating a window where power reliability is at risk.
+Pacific climate patterns are making Santa Ana wind events more intense, which forces more preemptive power shutoffs and increases wildfire liability exposure.
+Federal immigration policy affects the supply of specialized crews who maintain transmission lines in remote desert corridors, and losing access to that labor force would slow critical maintenance work.

 Where is this company structurally vulnerable?